moomoohk/AyloBot-Controller/README.md

 This app gives you the ability to use buttons to control the bot so you don't have to type them out over and over again.
 Great if you are lazy/most fingers are broken.

+Twitch limits how often you can send commands.
+The controller will reflect these limitations by disabling buttons.
+If you're an admin on the channel these limitations don't apply to you.
+The "Admin mode" checkbox will disable the button disabling functionality.

 [Download](https://github.com/moomoohk/AyloBot-Controller/releases/latest)

 (Requires Java 1.6)